-Shenandoah University’s School of Education & Leadership currently offers special programs to further enhance student learning.
+Shenandoah University’s Division of Education & Leadership currently offers special programs to further enhance student learning.

 For over 32 years, the Children’s Literature Conference at Shenandoah University has been striving to share with teachers and librarians the best that children’s literature has to offer.